 Along with Dr Andrea Hofmann (Theology, HU Berlin) and Dr Sara Springfeld (Musicology, Tübingen), Dr Astrid Dröse is attending a workshop entitled “Translations in Heinrich Albert's 'Arias'” at the HAB Wolfenbüttel and invites all SPP- associates and interested persons to participate (programme and transcript).

 Irina Pawlowsky gives a lecture on Philippe Buaches map of antarctica (1754), that is related to the project “Cartography as Translation: Map Productions by Eighteenth-Century French ‘Armchair Geographers’”.
 It will take place at a junior colloquium on map history in Essen (programme).

 For the summer semester 2019, Dr Dröse and Dr Springfeld are organizing a seminar “The Song in the European Context”, which will focus on the translation of vocal music in the Early Modern Period up to around 1800.
-Within this context a seminar with guest scholar Dr Sabine Ehrmann-Herfort (DHI Rome) will take place.
-The seminar will come to a close on July 8 with a public recital in which the participants give short introductions to the songs discussed and present them musically.
+Within this context a seminar with guest scholar Dr Sabine Ehrmann-Herfort (DHI Rome) takes place.
+The seminar closes with a public recital in which the participants give short introductions to the songs discussed and present them musically.